 Fat.
 Fat is an essential component of your dog’s daily diet.
-Healthy fats will give your dog an energy boost and can help the absorption of certain minerals and vitamins.
-Healthy fat sources include animal fats and oils made from flaxseeds and hempseeds.
+Healthy fats will give your dog an energy boost and can help the absorption of certain vitamins.
+Healthy fat sources include animal fats and oils made from flax seeds and hemp seeds.

 Vegetables.
 Sweet potatoes, carrots, and pumpkin can be used in a wide variety of ways as a healthy snack for your dog.
-There are tons of recipes online to make quick and simple snacks using these veggies, using hemp or flax oils to cook with.
+Make sure to use them in moderation, and offer small pieces, as some dogs may be too keen and try to swallow a large piece of a carrot, which may lead to choking.
+There are tons of recipes online to make quick and simple snacks using these veggies and hemp or flax oils to cook with.

 Homemade chicken nuggets are also a great alternative.
 Making your own chicken nugget treats for your pooch allows you to decide exactly what is inside.
 You can use the best ingredients possible, including whole chicken breasts, and even eat them yourself!